Berkeley-CS61B/skeleton-sp16/proj3/spec/proj3.md

 Your route should be the shortest path that starts from the closest connected node to the start point and ends at the closest connected node to the endpoint.
 Distance between two nodes is defined as the Euclidean distance between their two points (lon1, lat1) and (lon2, lat2).
 The length of a path is the sum of the distances between the ordered nodes on the path.
 After making a request to `/route`, on any subsequent `/raster` requests before a new route or `/clear_route` is requested, lines of width `ROUTE_STROKE_WIDTH_PX` and of color     `ROUTE_STROKE_COLOR` are drawn between all nodes on the route in the rastered photo.
 Each connecting line should be drawn with the Stroke set to `new BasicStroke(MapServer.ROUTE_STROKE_WIDTH_PX,BasicStroke.CAP_ROUND, BasicStroke.JOIN_ROUND)`.
 See the [Java documentation](https://docs.oracle.com/javase/8/docs/api/java/awt/Graphics2D.html#setStroke-java.awt.Stroke-) on Graphics2D::setStroke.
 See the [Java documentation](https://docs.oracle.com/javase/8/docs/api/java/awt/Graphics.html#drawLine-int-int-int-int-) on `Graphics::drawLine`.
 Recall that if you are using a `BufferedImage`, it has a `getGraphics()` method to get the `Graphics` object you can use to draw to that `BufferedImage`; this object has dynamic type `Graphics2D` (for setting the stroke).

 If a line goes off the bounds of the BufferedImage, keep drawing and do not truncate it.
 Otherwise it will appear to end at the end of the image instead of continuing off of it.
-Also, I choose to round down when computing the pixels to draw from and to; you should do the same.
+When computing the pixels to draw from and to (by converting from longitude and latitude), you should round down, either explicitly or by casting to int.
 This is an arbitrary choice.
 Make sure you're using Oracle's JDK since OpenJDK8's drawing is different.

 Implement `clearRoute` in `MapServer.java`.
 After calling `clearRoute`, calls to `/raster` before another `/route` call should not have a route drawn.